Fantemil/Hyperlib/README.md

 # HELP US!

-We are needing alot of Help to find new Scripts!
-If you want to contribute then please send in scripts on our discord or make a pull request!!! https://discord.gg/mmcaPrKDUp
+We are needing alot of Help to finding new Scripts or improving the Hub!
+If you want to contribute then please send me your scripts on discord or make a pull request!!!
+Fantemil#2549